Arkansas Casinos See Falloff in Sports Betting During December

 On Dec.
 30, the state Racing Commission approved a rule change authorizing off-site mobile wagering.

 Before mobile sports betting in Arkansas can begin, the rule must go before the states Legislative Council, possibly at its next meeting on Jan.
 28, for a vote.
-If approved, online sports betting could begin in Arkansas by the end of February.
+If approved, online sports betting sites could launch in Arkansas by the end of February.

 The proposed rule change grants Arkansas casinos 51% of profits in partnerships with national online bookmakers.
 These bookmakers typically share 5-15%.
 No other state has a government rule dictating such profit-sharing arrangements.